fedorov/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 https://sourceforge.net/projects/plastimatch/files/Sample%20Data/micro-ct-projections.zip/download

-The data for this tutorial was generously donated by Ming Chao (Howard).
-The images show a calibration plate, and were taken with the CBCT scanner for a small animal irradiation platform at the University of Arkansas for Medical Sciences in Little Rock.
+The images show a calibration plate, and were taken with the CBCT scanner for a small animal irradiation platform.

 You can see representative samples of the original images below.